-- To defer and delegate the completion of a comprehensive list of conditions and informatives to apply to the consent and not limited to those conditions expressly referred to in this report to the Deputy Chief Executives - Place. - 2.
-To defer and delegate to undertake to negotiate the necessary obligations to be covered by a legal agreement which will secure the following:- - Clawback provision of open space contributions and a financial offsite contribution to the provision of affordable housing, including covering the cost of the further assessment by independent professional advisors by the Council. - Phased delivery of the development (note this matter may be covered by condition). - Contributions towards the provision of Traffic Regulation Order - Contributions towards the provision of off-site Electric Vehicle/ car club. - Monitoring fee to include monitoring of the site wide travel plan.
+- 1. THAT THE SITE BE VISITED BY MEMBERS OF PLANNING AND HIGHWAYS REGULATION COMMITTEE VISITING TEAM. - 2.
+THAT MEMBERS RESOLVE TO GRANT PLANNING PERMISSION FOR THE DEVELOPMENT AS FOLLOWS: - a) To defer and delegate the completion of a comprehensive list of conditions and informatives to apply to the consent and not limited to those conditions expressly referred to in this report to the Deputy Chief Executives - Place. - b) To defer and delegate to undertake to negotiate the necessary obligations to be covered by a legal agreement which will secure the following:- - Clawback provision of open space contributions and a financial offsite contribution to the provision of affordable housing, including covering the cost of the further assessment by independent professional advisors by the Council. - Phased delivery of the development (note this matter may be covered by condition). - Contributions towards the provision of Traffic Regulation Order - Contributions towards the provision of off-site Electric Vehicle/ car club. - Monitoring fee to include monitoring of the site wide travel plan.